rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/find-the-validation-routine.md

-For the graph view to work here, rizin needs a function to be analyzed, we will help him by creating it from the beginning of the function where the string "Wrong Password!
+For the graph view to work here, rizin needs a function to be analyzed, we will help him by creating it from the beginning of the function where the string "Wrong Password!"

 Scroll up to the address `0x00454078`